plfa/plfa.github.io/src/plfa/part2/Subtyping.lagda.md

 the record type `⦗ ls ⦂ As ⦘`, where `ls` is a vector of field names and `As` is a vector of types, as discussed above.

-We require that the field names be distinct with a record type, hence the parameter `.{d : distinct}`.
-The period `.` at the begining indicates that `d` is an irrelevant parameter of the constructor `⦗_⦂_⦘`, which means that the argument for `d` is ignored by Agda when reasoning about the equality of values created with `⦗_⦂_⦘`.
+We require that the field names be distinct hence the parameter `.{d : distinct}`.
+The period `.` at the begining indicates that `d` is an irrelevant parameter of the constructor `⦗_⦂_⦘`, which means that its argument is ignored by Agda when reasoning about the equality of values created by `⦗_⦂_⦘`.
 For example, Agda accepts that the following two field types are equal even though we have not proved that `d₁` and `d₂` are equal.

 ```agda
 _ : ∀ {d₁ d₂ : distinct ("x" ∷ "y" ∷ [])}